Topics Map > Respondus 4

 Respondus 4 - Add Questions to a Respondus File

-Learn how to add questions in Respondus 4 to a file for later import to D2L.
+Learn how to add questions in Respondus 4 to a file for later import to D2L or Canvas.

 The Edit menu allows questions to be added to the currently open file.
 There are nine types of questions: